 Students are ineligible for funding if:

-- They have tuition support from the college, academic unit, or external training grant during their final academic term specifically intended to cover cost of tuition
+- They have tuition support from the college, academic unit, or external training grant during their final academic term specifically intended to cover the cost of tuition

 - They have previously received Graduate School Thesis/Dissertation Completion Award funds

 - They have not successfully defended their thesis or dissertation and are preparing for a re-defense